DimYfantidis/University_Projects/README.md

 # University Projects
 An exhaustive list with every programming-related school assignment.
+Assignments and their Headers are courtesy of the teaching staff of the School of Informatics, Faculty of Sciences, Aristotle University of Thessaloniki.

 # 1st Semester
 * ## Basic Programming Principles (C)